Trucking, Father/Son Time

 FRANKS TRUCK-STOP

-I had heard that there was a truck stop near the load point, so that was my destination.
-A I pulled into this dusty little dump of a truck stop, my heart sank, it was a time-warp.
-The facilities were horrid, leaving me no viable options, I was in a zone of too close to leave and too far to go; I would remain nearby.
-I investigated further confirming my worst assumptions and gave up on the shower.
-I utilized my spare gallon of water (a keepsake from Dad), washed my face (birdbath), brushed my teeth, and left the dusty lot to find parking.
-I located a shopping center nearby, and again the boy browsed the stores.
+I investigated the run-down facilities further confirming my worst assumptions and gave up on the shower.
+Utilizing my spare gallon of water (a keepsake from Dad), washed my face (birdbath), brushed my teeth and left the dusty lot to find parking.
+Locating a shopping center nearby the boy browsed the stores.
 As night fell I was direct when I stated that there would be NO in-and-out of the cab routine, there would be sleep.

-‘Frank’s Truck-Stop,’ the place was despicable, and I think you may have already noticed that my standards are not that high.
+‘Frank’s Truck-Stop,’ the place was despicable – and I think you may have already noticed that my standards are not that high.

 VISITING DAD